The Ultimate Minimalist Lifestyle Guide To Excel At Everyday Life

 Q: How do I deal with sentimental items during the decluttering process?

-A: Sentimental items can be challenging to declutter.
+A: Decluttering sentimental items can be challenging.
 Take time to reflect on the memories associated with each item and consider ways to preserve those memories without holding onto the physical object.
 Take photographs, create digital albums, or select a few representative things to keep.

 Q: Can minimalism be applied to work or business?